 - Bonus: Pattern

 Having each of these visual elements in your brand toolkit will be key to creating a consistent brand.
 Try consistently using each of these visual branding elements for six months.
 You will start to notice that your ideal audience will start to recognize your work.
-In today’s fast paced consumption world, this instant recognition is key.
-This familiarity and trust of your brand will make people pause and interact.
+In today’s fast-paced consumption world, this instant recognition is key.
+This familiarity and trust in your brand will make people pause and interact.

 Overwhelmed by the thought of coordinating all of the visual elements you need for your business?
 We’ve got you covered.
-Learn more about our brand design services where we will will get to know your business and create a one of a kind visual elements that speak to your ideal client.
+Learn more about our brand design services where we will get to know your business and create a one-of-a-kind visual elements that speak to your ideal client.